Table of Contents

 Tips for Teaching Concepts of Print

 As an essential foundation of reading, it’s important for parents and teachers to help the kids develop these early reading and writing skills.
 When you teach children how books work, they will gain the basic understandings of reading.

 - Read or sing a Poem of the Day: Point to the words as the kids recite the familiar poems and nursery rhymes.
-If you give them their own printable poem, they can point to the words and follow along.

 - Expose the kids to various types and sizes of books: board books, magazines, big books, touch and feel books, flap books, picture books, and even books on their favorite tablets.